isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    Automatic reconnection to database backends is configured individually per backend.
 This allows users to tailor the recovery parameters to each backend they use.
-We do suggest that users enable it either for all backends or none, so behavior is consistent.
+We suggest that users enable it either for all backends or none, so behavior is consistent.

-   Losing connectivity to a backend for which reconnect is disabled results (if configured) in the server shutting itself down.
+   Losing connectivity to a backend for which reconnection is disabled results (if configured) in the server shutting itself down.
 This includes cases when the lease database backend and the hosts database backend are connected to the same database instance.